PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 #### Comparison with fetch
 The _Fetch API_ [@fetchAPI] provides the _fetch()_ method to make promise-based API requests via the HTTP protocol.
 Fetch and axios are very similar to use, with the main difference being different syntax and property names.
-Both fetch and axios provide all basic functionality needed for making and handling API requests, but axios provides some additional features: [@axiosVsFetch]
+Both fetch and axios provide all basic functionality needed for making and handling API requests, but axios provides some additional features, which are listed below [@axiosVsFetch].

 - built-in XSRF protection
 - automatic JSON conversion of the message body